Towards Selecting the Informative Alternative Relational Query Plans for Database Education: Quantifying Plan Informativeness

-\textbf{Remark.} There exist several different ways to define the distance between structure and content.
-But they are not suitable for solving our problems.
+\textbf{\textit{Remark}.} There exist several different ways to define the distance between \textsf{LogiPln} and \textsf{PhyOpr}.
 For example, we could extract a finite-length feature vector for each plan, and then map it to a feature space to calculate the similarity via dot product.
-However, explicitly defining an effective feature space is challenging.
-Another way is to adopt tree edit distance~\cite{efficient_pawlik_2015}.
-This metric is defined as the minimal number of edit operations to transform one tree to another.
-However, as we shall see later, computing tree edit distance does not bring obvious advantages while increasing computational complexity (\ie $O(n^3)$).
+We shall investigate this approach in Section~\ref{sec:experiment}.

-\textbf{Cost Difference.} Finally, because the cost is a real number, we can simply adopt the $L1$ distance.
-To normalize the cost distance, we use the Min-Max normalization.\eat{ That is, for plan $\pi_{a}$, the cost can be normalized as $\frac{cost_a-cost_{min}}{cost_{max}-cost_{min}}$.}
+\textbf{Cost Difference.} Finally, because the (time) cost is a real number, we can adopt $L1$ distance and apply Min-Max normalization accordingly.\eat{ That is, for plan $\pi_{a}$, the cost can be normalized as $\frac{cost_a-cost_{min}}{cost_{max}-cost_{min}}$.}